Miguelo981/infinite-streaming/README.md

-# Infinite Twitch Stream
+# Infinite Twitch, YouTube or Kick Stream

-This repository provides a solution to create infinite streams on Twitch using a Docker script.
+This repository provides a solution to create infinite streams on Twitch, YouTube or Kick using a Docker script.
 Special thanks to [EsteveSegura](https://github.com/EsteveSegura) for the inspiration from their [publication](https://x.com/girlazote/status/1803181481059340443).

 ## Table of Contents